PatrykLes/component-importer/README.md

  - In the save dialog, click the File Format dropdown and select "Framer X (Folder)"
  - Click Save

 **NOTE**: `.framerfx` projects are regular NPM projects.
 Go to your favorite text editor and try to open the folder we just created.
-The contents should look something like this:
+The contents will look something like this:

 ```
 build/